 Everyone notices the large ears that donkeys possess.
 They are useful for hearing as well as heat dissipation.
 The jaw is more powerful than a horse's so donkeys can grind shrubs and plants high in lignin.
 Their hooves are more upright, to better handle rough terrain than running at high rates of speed.
 Evolving in semi-arid environments, donkeys' hooves have more open tubules than horses, to draw available moisture into the hoof.
 For this reason, in temperate or wet climates, donkeys may have many hoof issues, such as white line disease and abscess formation.

 Being so efficient with feeds makes donkeys very susceptible to health problems associated with excess energy consumption, such as obesity, insulin resistance, and laminitis.
-Donkeys’ diets should consist of mostly of low energy, high fibrous feedstuffs and a vitamin/mineral supplement.
-High quality hays such as alfalfa should be fed only when body condition is not optimal or workload is heavy.
+Donkeys' diets should consist mostly of low energy, high fibrous feedstuffs, and a vitamin/mineral supplement.
+High-quality hays such as alfalfa should be fed only when body condition is not optimal or workload is heavy.
 Very rarely, if ever, should donkeys be fed high energy grains or concentrates.
-Donkeys have very low tolerance for these and many health issues such as colic, ulcers, or laminitis, are associated with those feedstuffs.
+Donkeys have a very low tolerance for these and many health issues such as colic, ulcers, or laminitis, are associated with those feedstuffs.

 General maintenance on donkeys is sometimes overlooked.
-It important that donkeys receive the same level of care in dentistry and parasites control as horses.
-Many parasites lifecycles are the same in donkeys as horses.
-However, in addition, donkeys are susceptible to liver flukes and Parascaris equorum throughout their life.
+It is important that donkeys receive the same level of care in dentistry and parasites control as horses.
+Many parasite lifecycles are the same in donkeys as horses.
+However, in addition, donkeys are susceptible to liver flukes and Parascaris equorumthroughout their life.
 Focus on prevention, rather than treatment, should be practiced with nutrition, dentistry, and parasite control in donkeys.

 Donkeys are very unique animals.
-They parallel the horse in many ways, but are different in many ways as well.
+They parallel the horse in many ways but are different in many ways as well.
 Donkeys are very useful in many different societies, and daily life could not function in these cultures without them.
-We here at Horse Guard salute the humble donkey and its very important role it has played in the history of the world.
-We encourage all donkey owners to consider the wonderful similarities and differences the horse and the donkeys have, so all our animals can benefits from a healthy and happy life!
+We here at Horse Guardsalute the humble donkey and the very important role it has played in the history of the world.
+We encourage all donkey owners to consider the wonderful similarities and differences the horse and the donkeys have, so all our animals can benefit from a healthy and happy life!